 With the massive overcrowding in California’s state prisons leading to the use of county jails for inmates who would ordinarily be in state prison, there simply is not enough room for non-violent low-level offenders.
 As a Los Angeles criminal defense attorney, I think this is good policy.
 Even if there weren’t overcrowding issues, there is no reason for low-level offenders to be sentenced to any jail, let alone a lengthy sentence.

-If you are a loved one are in need of the services of a criminal defense attorney in Los Angeles or anywhere in California.
-Do not hesitate to contact The Law Offices of Jerod Gunsberg at (323) 633-3423 or via this contact form.
+If you are a loved one is in need of the services of a criminal defense attorney in Los Angeles or anywhere in California, do not hesitate to contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page.